bravoalpha79/MindGym/README.md

 Taking into consideration the above user stories, the following basic UI structure has been established:

- - Home page with a large cartoon-style "hero image", a large Play button and a small adjacent Info icon to open Instuctions (in modal format);
+ - Home page with a large cartoon-style "hero image", a large Play button and a small adjacent Info icon to open Instructions (in modal format);
  - Level selection page with on-hover flip cards for difficulty level selection, each card providing information (on its flip side) about the respective level's features;
  - Gameplay page, displaying the game tile set and in-game messages, and containing a Restart button.